 WISE is a treatment-control design iron supplementation study that seeks to pin down the causal effect of health on economic and social prosperity.
-The preliminary evidence presented here is based on the first six months of the iron supplementation intervention.
+The evidence presented here is based on the first six months of the iron supplementation intervention, prior to likely behavioral responses to the intervention itself.
 Supplementation has resulted in increases in iron levels in the blood for older adults who were iron deficient prior to the supplementation.
 There are clear economic benefits to low-Hb males who were assigned to the treatment group: they are more likely to be working, they have higher hourly earnings and, since hours of work do not change, they have higher monthly incomes.
 Hb males assigned to the treatment group also lose less work time due to illness, sleep less and appear to spend more time on leisure activities, they are more energetic, more able to conduct physically arduous activities and their psycho-social health is improved.
 While the effects on time allocation and health status are observed for all low Hb males assigned to the treatment, the effects on hourly earnings are concentrated almost exclusively among the self-employed.
 Time wage workers are not likely to reap immediate benefits from elevated levels of energy and productivity in terms of higher wages.
+For these men, additional energy is channeled towards increased leisure activities.
 While there is some evidence that low Hb females assigned to the treatment have higher earnings and improved levels of health, the benefits to them of iron supplementation are more muted at this point in the study.
-This may be because females need greater amounts of iron than males in order to be iron replete.
+In part, this reflects the fact that females need greater amounts of iron than males in order to be iron replete.
 Overall, we conclude that there is unambiguous evidence nutritional status has a causal effect on economic and psycho-social success.